-Compared to capsules or tablets, gummies bring a unique set of conditions that can push certain actives in the wrong direction.
+Compared to capsules or tablets, gummies bring a unique set of conditions that can stress certain actives.
 The base itself is often warm during processing, contains moisture, is typically acidified for flavor, and then sits in a bottle where micro-changes continue to happen over time.

-From a production standpoint, the biggest “gotchas” often come from the same few variables:
+From a production standpoint, the biggest gotchas usually come from the same few variables:

 - Heat exposure during cooking, holding, transfer, and depositing